saproto/saproto/README.md

 After that, open the new `.env` file and set the `PERSONAL_PROTO_KEY` to your personal Proto key, which can be found/generated on the bottom of [your dashboard](https://www.proto.utwente.nl/user/dashboard) on the ***live*** Proto website.

 #### Client-side dependencies
+If you have nvm installed, run `nvm install` to install the current used version of Node listed in .nvmrc.

 To install the client-side dependencies you'll need to run `npm install` to install all client-side dependencies.

 To compile the project assets (JS/CSS) run `npm run dev` to compile once or `npm run watch` to keep checking for changes to scripts or stylesheets.